 Historic Sites of Manitoba: Nordale School (99 Birchdale Avenue, Winnipeg)

-The single-storey school was designed by the architectural firm of Green Blankstein Russell and Associates, and built at a cost of $275,000 by contractor Gerhard A. Baert.
+The single-storey school was designed by the architectural firm of Green Blankstein Russell and Associates, and built at a cost of $275,000 by contractor Gerard Alphonsus “Gerry” Baert.
 The school was built of reinforced concrete and grey brick walls and rushed to completion for the fall school term, opening on 12 September 1949.
 Though classes were in session, finishing touches were still ongoing, with students in grades K-6 using temporary desks and chairs, and making do without blackboards.
 Originally opened with eight classrooms, a ninth classrooms was open by the time of official opening ceremonies on 5 April 1950 attended by G. C. MacLean and Norwood School Board Chairman H. R. Parker.
 The completed school had room for 350 students and featured a 500-seat auditorium, library, health room, kitchen, and principal and school board offices.
 In 1953, four classrooms were added at the cost of $80,000 and two more were added in 1962.
+A library addition designed by the architectural firm of Pratt Lindgren Snider Tomcej and Associates was built in 1971.

 “W. C. Leitke lays cornerstone of $285,000 Nordale School,” Winnipeg Free Press, 24 June 1949, page 3.